In these lessons, we will learn

 We will be back for dinner.

-This video shows how to make the future tense with "going to"
+How to make the future tense with “going to”?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.